 N.U.in and Northeastern’s Curriculum

-The 2024 N.U.in Program Curriculum offers a tailored suite of courses available at each of our ten distinct locations.
-Each site’s curriculum page displays the classes available to N.U.in students at that location this Fall 2024 semester.
-Each class listed includes a Northeastern equivalency, ensuring your academic progress is aligned with your degree requirements.
-Course descriptions, credits, and NUpath designations (where applicable) are also provided.
-Please be aware that course offerings are subject to change.
+The N.U.in Program Curriculum offers a tailored suite of courses available at each of our nine distinct locations.
+Each site’s curriculum page displays the classes that were available to N.U.in students at that location in the Fall 2024 semester.
+This information is included for reference as we finalize changes for the Fall 2025 N.U.in Program Curriculum, which will be linked here this spring.

 N.U.in Program Academic Handbooks

-Academic Preparation and Expectations for the N.U.in Program
+Academic Preparation and Expectations for The N.U.in Program

-Course Registration
+Course Registration Timeline

 What to expect over the next several months: